gustafe/aoc2024/README.md

 - Day 15 part 2
 - Day 17 part 2
-- publish Day 20
 - Day 21
+- Day 23 part 2

 ## Solution comments in reverse order

-Running score: 36 / 44
+Running score: 37 / 46

+### Day 23: LAN Party

+Last day of work before xmas and of course I have a customer call to deal with.
+I'll have to party with the LAN later.

+Score: 1

+Leaderboard completion time: 05m07s

 ### Day 22: Monkey Market